 “…Solemnly declare that I know not of any lawful impediment why I, (name), may not be joined in matrimony to (name)”

 However, apart from this, and calling upon those present to witness your vows, you can work with your registrar to customise your ceremony.
-Perhaps you want to include a favourite love poem, or a special quotation – or even write something yourselves.
-Whatever your style, keep the following tips in mind:
+Perhaps you want to include a favourite love poem or a special quotation – or even write something yourselves.

 If you need a helping hand to get you started, you could consider one of these options: